Bicyclette/StarCraft_AI/README.md

 In depth, the exploration does not go deeper than Cybernetic Cores.\
 In the implemented strategy, the main units are Probes for mining and construction, and Dragoons for efficient offensive power.

-*send scout ? (impending)*

 ### Data Structures

 The main bot is following a behaviour tree for most of his behaviour.
-We have developped in parallele other data structure such as Final State Machine (FSM) that are described later on with the Build-Order State Diagram.
+We have developped in parallel other data structure such as Final State Machine (FSM) that are described later on with the Build-Order State Diagram.

 #### Main Behaviour Tree